guitarvydas/guitarvydas.github.io/_posts/2021-07-25-Parsing Diagrams - Bounding Boxes.md

 ---
 layout: post
-title:  "Diagram Parsing - Bounding Boxes"
+title:  "Parsing Diagrams - Bounding Boxes"
 ---
 Parsing a simple diagram and creating bounding boxes for all rectangles on the diagram.